qcodespp/qcodespp.github.io/docs/source/parameters.rst

 Remember to include ``some_instrument.some_parameter`` in ``measure``, so the actual value of the string is stored in the data!

 Storing of more complex objects such as dictionaries in the ``DataSetPP`` is not supported.
-If your instrument driver is returning such objects, make a custom ``Parameter`` (or ``MultiParameter``) to return arrays or tuples of floats and/or strings.
+If your instrument driver is returning such objects, make a custom ``Parameter`` (or ``MultiParameter``) to return arrays or tuples of floats and/or strings. `See an example here. <https://github.com/qcodespp/qcodespp/blob/main/qcodespp/instrument_drivers/ZI/ZI_helpers.py>`__